 - Open Communication with me If my teaching style, the course material, or some other facet of the course has you feeling down, tell me.
 I cannot fix what I do not know is broken.
 While I cannot take certain measures (e.g. making the tests easy) I might be able to adapt or explain something in a different way that helps you. - Do the Work Presumably you bought the textbook for some reason other than a feeling to give your money away.
 One might go so far as to say that you bought them to read.
 So make sure your investment pays off by reading them!
-As for homework, it is an integral part of the course.
-A recipe for ACCT 5120 success = reading + doing the homework + coming to class prepared and contributing.
-Add in a little bit of studying before the exams, and you are on the way to accounting glory.
-Always bring a hardcopy of your completed homework (with your name on it) to class.
-1) I might collect it for a grade; 2) We may talk about it during class; 3) If you ask me questions after class or during office hours, I will want to see what you have done. - Attend It is tough to pass this course when you miss classes.
+If ad hoc homework is assigned for extra credit, be ready if you have not read the book, taken lecture notes, or listened in class, it will be very difficult to complete these types of assignments. - Attend It is tough to pass this course when you miss classes.
 In this course, missing class affects your performance.
 However, I do not want you distracting the class by causing disruptions or coming in when you are clearly too sick to attend.